My oldest daughter and I had a nice little rhythm in our life.

 How is that even possible??

 Block scheduling is the best friend of productive minimalist moms.
 Why?

 Because it’s simple.

 It provides you with the predictability and structure that you and your children crave, while simultaneously giving you the freedom and flexibility to live a stress-free life.
-When put into practice, Block Scheduling be there for you through the good times… and the tough times of motherhood!
+Block Scheduling will make your life easier in the good times… and in the tough times!

 Do you feel like there are never enough hours in a day?
 Like you’re always trying to keep up with the clock?

 There’s a Block for that!